fredriknk/nrf_modem_updater/README.md

 # nRF9160 Flashing, RTT & AT Toolkit

-A small, batteries‑included toolkit for provisioning NRF9160 devices via RTT so the main usecase is the nrf_flash_tool.py which can update your modem firmware. flash firmware binaries and run automated tests for the nrf9160 through the RTT.
+A small, batteries‑included toolkit for provisioning NRF9160 devices via RTT so the main usecase is the nrf_flash_tool.py which can update your modem firmware, provision certificates, flash firmware binaries and run automated tests for the nrf9160 through the RTT.

 - **`nrf_flash_tool.py`** – one CLI to flash modem/app, run RTT defmt, batch AT tests, and provision TLS certs into the modem.
 - **`rtt_terminal.py`** – reusable RTT terminal with a clean blocking `query()` API and AT helpers you can script.